 The LoRaWAN to Modbus TCP function allows users to locally collect data on any sensor, such as consumed electricity, water, gas, air quality, temperature, or even other building parameters, which otherwise have to be checked separately.

 The functionality centralizes information with a complete system overview displayed in our user-friendly Desktop App, or it can also be redirected to your preferred supervision system such as SCADA.

 The Wattsense LoRaWAN to Modbus functionality implements a Modbus TCP Server communication.

 How does the LoRaWAN to Modbus TCP functionality work?

-Wattsense is an IoT solution dedicated to facilitate BMS integration and quickly connect technical assets.
+Wattsense is an IoT solution dedicated to facilitating BMS integration and quickly connecting technical assets.
 To simplify BMS integration, we have developed the Hub, an intuitive LoRaWAN gateway and powerful controller designed for local building automation.